 Combining technology and tradition, we worked with the only remaining British lastmakers to create a last made specifically for a European foot shape, allowing our wearers the most universally comfortable experience when they use one of our safety boots.
 To produce the V12 last, we analysed the latest market research on foot shape and size and used data created from scans of over 4,000 European feet.

 The V12 last is also industry specific, made to accommodate safety features like toe caps and midsoles, and we ensure our last reflects our wearers needs by reviewing the latest industry trends and variations in foot shapes and sizes across regions and ethnicities.
 We used the same attention to technical detail to create the last for our women’s safety range.
 Male and female feet are differently shaped, and our women’s last reflects these anatomical differences comprehensively.

-Above left is an image of two different female lasts.
-On the right in green is a generic last, while on the left in blue is a V12 last.
+Pictured: two female lasts.
+On the right in green is a generic last, while on the left is a V12 last.
 Notice, how much more contoured the V12 last is, designed with comfort at the forefront.